vadmium/python-altium/format.md

 ## OLE compound document ##

-The OLE root directory (called “Root Entry”) lists three streams:
+The OLE root directory (called Root Entry) lists three streams:

-* FileHeader
-* Storage
-* Additional
+FileHeader, Storage, and Additional.

-The schematic data is in the “FileHeader” stream.
+The schematic data is in the FileHeader stream.

 ## FileHeader ##